NFeingold/IoT-Hub-to-Pi/README.md

 ## Prerequisites

-Normally, I don't like having prerequisites in my tutorials, but there is hardware you will need, which comes with very well flushed out tutorials that I would do nothing differently.
-So, you will need:

 - [Azure Subscription](https://portal.azure.com)
 - [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 - Power Cable (5v micro USB- This will likely come with the Pi)